top of page

 During the storm a large tree landed on the corner post of our studio.
 It cracked the concrete floor/foundation and the windows have shifted, showing gaps and broken frames.
 Over two weeks later, the tree was removed, but insurance has called the studio a loss.
 10% of the maximum does not help repair or rebuild.
 I did not lose equipment or inventory but we had to move everything away from the damaged corner and it is a mess.

 Hurricane Helene left our home without power or water and no form of communication.
-After eight weeks we still have no phone, cell or internet in this remote section of SE Buncombe County.
+No cell or internet in this remote section of SE Buncombe County.

 With Freeman's Dementia, he is unable to plan ahead or see the giant picture.
 I am having to make decisions without the husband I have known and relied on for almost 50 years.
 He gets blindsided by things that happen even after I have told him.